Written on Skin: Synopsis

-The Protect wakes up from the dream and reaches for Agnès, who is standing by the window watching the Protector's men burn villages.
+The Protector wakes up from the dream and reaches for Agnès, who is standing by the window watching the Protector's men burn villages.
 She asks her husband to touch and kiss her but he is disgusted by her request and says that it results from her childishness.
 Angered at being called a child, Agnès challenges her husband to go to the Boy and "ask him what I am."